Have you tested your room’s low end, or visited another studio, and while walking around you thought:

 Enter your name and email below to get your FREE guide to the

 - analyse your room's standing waves.

-- place your sweet spot for optimum bass.
+- place your listening postion for optimum bass.

 You’ll also get my weekly no-nonsense acoustics breakdowns, blog updates, and occasional product offers.